DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Methodology

-For simplicity of formulation, we assume $r_{\theta}(\mathbf{x},\emptyset) = 1.0$ and model $\beta(\mathbf{x},\emptyset)$ accordingly.
-With this assumption, we now show that we don't need to parameterize $\beta$ in a sequential manner, but can instead compute it through induction that would eventually result in a more sound formulation of NADO.
+\paragraph{DiNADO-Hard: Towards Regularization-Free Training of NADO} We hereby show that we don't need to parameterize $\beta$ in a sequential manner, but can instead compute it through induction that would eventually result in a more sound formulation of NADO.
+Without loss of generality, we use L-1 norm in this variant \emph{i.e.} $\sum r_{\theta}(y|\mathbf{x},\prefix{i}) = 1.0$.
+This makes the output of the NADO module to be a probability over the vocabulary, which is identical to that of a regular language model.

-Consider the original regularization used in NADO to ensure the forward consistency:
+Consider the original regularization used in NADO to ensure the forward consistency condition:

 it will only be perfectly satisfied, if and only if: